-There are six identifiable stages of recovery for sex addicts’ partners as defined by the research by Dr. Patrick Carnes.
+There are six identifiable stages of recovery for sex addicts’ partners as defined by the research by Dr. Stefanie Carnes.
 Let’s take a look at them and what you can expect in helping a sex addict on their road to recovery.

 The stages Dr. Carnes has identified 1 are:

 The first stage is known as the developing/pre-discovery stage, and it takes place before the partner discovers the addict’s acting-out behaviors.
 It consists of the partner not knowing about the behavior at all, or having suspicions that things in the relationship are not right.
 Characteristically, this is the stage where the partner feels the addict’s difficulty in any number of areas in the couple’s life (i.e., finances, parenting, intimacy issues).
 And when they address their concerns, the addict may deny there is any difficulty, or blame it on the partner.

 The crisis stage, stage two, consists of the addict’s partner discovering the addict’s sexual acting-out behavior.
 The partner may try to micromanage the addict, or attempt any number of strategies in an effort to keep the very real pain of the betrayal at bay.
 The gift of this stage is that the partner begins gathering resources or attending 12-step groups such as COSA or S-ANON or will seek counsel with an experienced sex addiction therapist.